noklesta/glossa_testcorpus/README.md

 * Copy the file `corpus_registry/test` to your CWB registry location and edit the `PATH` line in this file to point to the location of the `TEST` directory.
-* Copy the contents of the `html` directory to the `html` directory below `htmlRoot` in your Glossa installation
+* Copy the contents of the `html` directory to the `html` directory below `htmlRoot` in your Glossa installation.
-* Copy the contents of the `js` directory to the `js` directory below `htmlRoot` in your Glossa installation
+* Copy the contents of the `js` directory to the `js` directory below `htmlRoot` in your Glossa installation.

 References
 ----------